Rajesh8531/Data-analysis-and-machine-learning/README.md

-This repositories consist of machine learning projects.
+This repository is consist of machine learning projects.